kartikprajapat/DevOps/Kubernetes-Setup-Using-Kops/Kops.md

 export KOPS_STATE_STORE=s3://<s3-bucket-name>

+# To check the nameserver pointing the DNS name

+   dig www.decurtiscorp.com NS

 # Generate the public key of the machine through which we need to access the cluster
 ssh-keygen -t rsa